Type:

 Against that pride and blasphemy, Hezekiah prays in his first prayer: “Now, O Lord, display before the nations your glory.
 Now, O Lord, show that you are the true and living God, the only true and living God and cast down this blasphemer before the nations that all men may see that his pride is brought to naught and that you are exalted.”
 And that, of course, is exactly what the Lord does.
 The Lord does strike down the blasphemer in the most dramatic way.
 His troops are decimated in one night.
 Sennacherib is forced to retreat to his capital, and even there he is not safe.
 Even in his temple and the bosom of his family, he is not safe.
 His own sons rise up against him and strike him down in the temple of his god and he is destroyed.
 As Hezekiah reflects on the destruction of Sennacherib, he thinks, “Lord, if it is right that the faithless Sennacherib be struck down and die so that your glory might be revealed among the nations, then it cannot be right that I should die in my youth when I have been good and faithful.”
 You see how intense that problem is for Hezekiah.
 It is not right that the good and faithful anointed king of God’s people should suffer the same fate as Sennacherib, the wicked monster who has raised himself against God and his people.
 How can the glory of God be displayed in that?

 As if these were not enough problems, there appears to be one more.
 It seems that Hezekiah at this point in his life, has no son, no heir.
 We read that when the Lord healed Hezekiah, his life was extended by 15 years.
-Then we read that when Hezekiah died, his son Manassah came to the throne at age 12.
-So it appears that at this point where Hezekiah is threatened with death, he has no son to sit on David's throne.
-There is no son to continue David's line.
+Then we read that when Hezekiah died, his son Manasseh came to the throne at age 12.
+So it appears that at this point where Hezekiah is threatened with death, he has no son to sit on David’s throne.
+There is no son to continue David’s line.
 Therefore, the very line of Messiah is threatened in this illness and this sentence of death that has come upon Hezekiah.
 So out of all that, he turns to the Lord in prayer.
-We have to keep the depth and complexity of Hezekiah's problems in mind if we are to understand his prayer.
+We have to keep the depth and complexity of Hezekiah’s problems in mind if we are to understand his prayer.

 The first thing we notice about Hezekiah’s second prayer is that the very fact that he prays is a remarkable sign of the faithfulness of Hezekiah.
 Think how desperate his situation is.
 He feels sick unto death.
 He has had the prophetic word that he is going to die.
 How would you have reacted?
 I suspect that for many of us there would be a tendency not to pray but to be very angry, or simply to be in a state of numb despair.
 “OK, I’m going to die; what’s the point of anything?
 I’ll just roll over and die.”
 But that is not Hezekiah’s attitude.
 In his prayer we see the man of faith, the man of God, revealed to us.
 In the midst of his sickness, in the midst of this terrible situation that he confronts, in the midst of distress about as serious as anyone can face he is a man of prayer.
 Here is an expression of the very heart of faith that in distress, it turns to God, not away from God.
 In facing problems, faith seeks help in God.
 It does not doubt God’s presence or despair of his goodness.

-I sought the Lord and he answered me, and answered me, and delivered me from all my fears.” (v.4) “This poor man cried and the Lord heard him and saved him out all his troubles.”(v.6) “Who is the man who desires life and loves length of days that he may see good?
+Hezekiah’s prayer flows from a mind filled with Scripture.
+I believe that he had in mind a psalm of David, Psalm 34.
+Let me read some verses out of Psalm 34 to show how well they fit with the situation of Hezekiah, and how knowing these promises would have encouraged the man of faith to turn to God in prayer: I sought the Lord and he answered me, and answered me, and delivered me from all my fears.” (v.4) “This poor man cried and the Lord heard him and saved him out all his troubles.”(v.6) “Who is the man who desires life and loves length of days that he may see good?
 Keep your tongue from evil, and lips from speaking your deceit.
 Depart from evil and seek peace and pursue it.
 The eyes of the Lord are toward the righteous, and his ears are open to their cry.
 The face of the Lord is against evil-doers to cut off their memory from the earth.
 The cry and the Lord hears, and delivers them out all their troubles.
 The Lord is near to the brokenhearted and saves those who are crushed in spirit.
-Many are the afflictions of the righteous; but the Lord delivers him out them all. ft (v.12-19)
+Many are the afflictions of the righteous; but the Lord delivers him out of them all. ft (v.12-19)

 Here are the kinds of promises of the Word of God that encourage Hezekiah.
 The Lord has promised to hear the righteous.
 The Lord has promised to deliver the righteous.
 So Hezekiah turns to the Lord in prayer and says, “Lord, I have been faithful.
 I have kept your covenant.
 I have been one who has sought to walk in your ways.”